blakeblackshear/frigate/docs/docs/configuration/live.md

 - Stream selection using the `live -> streams` configuration option (see _Setting Streams For Live UI_ above)
 - Streaming type:
   - _No streaming_: Camera images will only update once per minute and no live streaming will occur.
-  - _Smart Streaming_ (default, recommended setting): Smart streaming will update your camera image once per minute when no detectable activity is occurring to conserve bandwidth and resources.
+  - _Smart Streaming_ (default, recommended setting): Smart streaming will update your camera image once per minute when no detectable activity is occurring to conserve bandwidth and resources, since a static picture is the same as a streaming image with no motion or objects.
 When motion or objects are detected, the image seamlessly switches to a live stream.
   - _Continuous Streaming_: Camera image will always be a live stream when visible on the dashboard, even if no activity is being detected.
 Continuous streaming may cause high bandwidth usage and performance issues. **Use with caution.**
-- Compatibility mode: Enable this option only if your camera's live stream is displaying color artifacts and has a diagonal line on the right side of the image.
+- _Compatibility mode_: Enable this option only if your camera's live stream is displaying color artifacts and has a diagonal line on the right side of the image.
 Before enabling this, try setting your camera's `detect` width and height to a standard aspect ratio (for example: 640x352 becomes 640x360, and 800x443 becomes 800x450, 2688x1520 becomes 2688x1512, etc).
-Browsers may not be able to support more than a few cameras in compatibility mode, so only use this option if changing your config fails to resolve the color artifacting and diagonal line.
+Depending on your browser and device, more than a few cameras in compatibility mode may not be supported, so only use this option if changing your config fails to resolve the color artifacts and diagonal line.

 :::note